vsternbach/python-yeelightbt/README.md

 ```
 sudo setcap 'cap_net_raw,cap_net_admin+eip' /usr/local/lib/python3.7/dist-packages/bluepy/bluepy-helper
 ```
-And then simply try if the scanning works.
-You can use pass '-dd' as option to the command to see the debug messages from bluepy in case it is not working.
+And then try again if the scanning works.

+If you intend to use it with [homebridge-yeelight-ble](https://github.com/vsternbach/homebridge-yeelight-ble) you need to install it as a systemd service daemon, see [below](#service-daemon)

 ## Service daemon
 Running this script will install, enable and run `yeelightble` as a systemd service: